dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   model_applications/precipitation, the input directory should be relative to {INPUT_BASE}/model_applications/precipitation.
-- The input data required to run the use case should be added to the METplus input data directory on the primary mohawk following the instructions above.
+- The input data required to run the use case should be added to the METplus input data directory on the primary DTC web server following the instructions above.
 - All data written by METplus should be referenced relative to {OUTPUT_BASE}.
 - The Sphinx documentation file should be as complete as possible, listing as much relevant information about the use case as possible.
 Keyword tags should